8i/UnrealPlugin_Documentation_RTD/docs/source/Classes/HVRSound.rst

 The HVRActor this component will sync audio to.

 .. note::
-	There is a known issue where large jumps ( > 2 seconds ) in time in the HVRActor's HVRAsset time can cause the audio to go out of sync.
+	There is a known issue where large jumps ( > 2 seconds ) in time in the HVRActor's time can cause the audio to go out of sync.